 Visit the SLES Family Liaison homepage for additional information and resources.

-February 20: Holiday (George Washington's Birthday and Presidents' Day) - NO SCHOOL
+May 29: Holiday (Memorial Day) - NO SCHOOL

 - SLES Homepage